elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-steps-involved-in-resizing-and-inverting-images-using-scitoolkit.md

 url: /learn/education-studies/questions/what-are-the-steps-involved-in-resizing-and-inverting-images-using-scitoolkit
 score: -1.0
 related_article1:
-    id: 165159
+    id: 165163
-    title: How do independent and dependent variables function in an experimental study design?
+    title: >-
+        What are the different types of survey questions that can be designed for data collection?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-independent-and-dependent-variables-function-in-an-experimental-study-design
+    url: /learn/education-studies/questions/what-are-the-different-types-of-survey-questions-that-can-be-designed-for-data-collection
 related_article2:
-    id: 165168
+    id: 165157
-    title: What techniques are used to analyze experimental results and draw conclusions?
+    title: >-
+        Provide an example of how correlation can be misinterpreted as causation.
     subject: Education Studies
-    url: /learn/education-studies/questions/what-techniques-are-used-to-analyze-experimental-results-and-draw-conclusions
+    url: /learn/education-studies/questions/provide-an-example-of-how-correlation-can-be-misinterpreted-as-causation
 related_article3:
-    id: 165158
+    id: 165166
-    title: What are some alternative explanations for causal claims in nature and health?
+    title: >-
+        How can alternative explanations be explored when analyzing causal claims?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-alternative-explanations-for-causal-claims-in-nature-and-health
+    url: /learn/education-studies/questions/how-can-alternative-explanations-be-explored-when-analyzing-causal-claims
 related_article4:
-    id: 165153
+    id: 165157
-    title: How can SciToolkit be used for experimentation?
+    title: >-
+        Provide an example of how correlation can be misinterpreted as causation.
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-scitoolkit-be-used-for-experimentation
+    url: /learn/education-studies/questions/provide-an-example-of-how-correlation-can-be-misinterpreted-as-causation
 related_article5:
-    id: 165166
+    id: 165156
-    title: How can alternative explanations be explored when analyzing causal claims?
+    title: >-
+        What is the difference between correlation and causation?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-alternative-explanations-be-explored-when-analyzing-causal-claims
+    url: /learn/education-studies/questions/what-is-the-difference-between-correlation-and-causation
 ---

 &nbsp;